Hiring managers consistently say that they're more likely to want to shortlist or hire candidates who have approached them before applying for a job.

 - I'm due to finish my [training/degree/masters] soon and have my heart set on applying to work in your organisation.
 I'm trying to decide what area I'd want to work in, so thought organising an informal visit beforehand could be a good idea.
 I'm particularly interested in [oncology, haematology and neurology]"

 Be specific about which particular area or setting you'd want to visit and/or any people or particular teams you'd want to spend time with on the day.
 This will help the employer structure your visit and make sure you're making the most your time there.

 Do your research

 Before your visit, make sure you do your research.
-You'll want to be able to demonstrate that you are well prepared and have already taken the time to find out about the employer.
-You may also want to read up on any awards, research, pilots or initiatives that may be going on within that organisation.
+You'll want to be able to demonstrate that you are well prepared and have already taken the time to find out about the employer and/or the type of area you're interested in applying for.

 If you're planning an informal visit in response to a particular job advert you're interested in, familiarise yourself with the Job Description and Person Specification.